joshuaminwookang/joshuaminwookang.github.io/_pages/about.md

 ---

-Hi, I'm an undergrduate student at <span style="color:purple">Williams College (Go Ephs!) </span>, where I am double-majoring in Computer Science and Physics.
+Hi, I'm an undergrduate student at <span style="color:#512698">Williams College (*Go Ephs!*)</span>, where I am double-majoring in Computer Science and Physics.

-I have research experiences in computer architecture and soft matter physics--please check out the [research](/research/) page for more details.
+For a summary of my experiences, please check out my [research](/resume/).

 <hr>